 We proceed on the assumption that the story of Helen really is the charter myth behind the Ionian migration (see the history page) and that the Iliad (and the Odyssey in some places) is a comment on it.
-Let me list the main items that are connected in this respect:
+Let me list the main themes that are connected in this respect:

 We do not need to take the above story by Herodotus at face value but it is a hint that something was going on with respect to women in the Ionian migration.
 Of course every new settlement had to find women to marry from among the local people since the colonists did not take women with them(1).
 That does not mean that it was normal for settlers to go out and seize women by force.
 Homer, if I read the Iliad right, was exceedingly angry about it.
 The mere fact that he tells the story of Chryseis, dishonorable as it is, at the very beginning of the poem, is enough for me to draw this conclusion.
 But there are many more points.